AgnibhaRay/CeOS/README.md

 This a highly advanced operating system based on Android.
 This uses a technology called Mini-G to get all the google features without even google storing your data.
 # Why Made This?🙄
 This operating system mainly focuses on giving your fundamental right of privacy and also to give all of our users a smooth experience even with a low end chip.
-We use a specific technology to achieve both of our goals is by creating an inhouse software named Mini-G.
+We use a specific technology to achieve both of our goals by creating an inhouse software named Mini-G.
 # What is Mini-G?🤔🤨
 Mini-G is a highly advanced technology which lets you use Google services and simultaneously blocking the google tracking services from tracking your personal data.
 Mini-G is an Open Source Project whose code will be live on GitHub soon.